teemutammela/auralcandy.net/README.md

 $ contentful space import --content-file import/example-content.json
 ```

-__NOTE!__ Unit tests (`app/test/unit_tests.rb`) are designed to match the contents of `example-content.json`.
-Altering the example content in Contentful is likely to cause the unit tests to fail.
+__NOTE!__ Tests (`app/test/unit_tests.rb`) are designed to match the contents of `example-content.json`.
+Altering the example content in Contentful is likely to cause the tests to fail.
 It is recommended to set up two spaces or environments (e.g. `production` and `testing`) and keep the unmodified example content in the latter.

 ## Deployment